Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard Shredding Reputations In The Name Of Divorce

 While Angelina Jolie and Brad Pitt are fighting over the children.
 Johnny Depp and Amber Heard are arguing over money but not in the way one would suspect.
 Amber decided that she would donate her settlement to charity, but Johnny Depp wants to make the contributions directly.

 Johnny Depp will be donating $14 million to various charities selected by Amber Heard.
-Heard though already made some contributions and wants that reimbursed by Depp.
+Heard already made some contributions and wants that reimbursed by Depp.
 So it is now getting confusing.
 Johnny Depp went on tour with Alice Cooper in Hollywood Vampires throughout most of the year, avoiding the whole situation.

 While all couples have spats and say things they don’t mean, usually no one is listening.
 Amber Heard and Angelina Jolie have a lot of reporters ready to take their statements, and the statements of their husbands, Brad Pitt and Johnny Depp.
-It’s kind of hard to take it all back when it is on the front page of The Times so to speak.
+It’s kind of hard to take it all back when it is on the front page of The NY Times, so to speak.
 Their marital problems are spilling out all over the internet.

-Do Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard now regret their words and actions?
-Could they be wishing that none of this ever happened?
+Do Brad Pitt, Angelina Jolie, Johnny Depp, and Amber Heard now regret their words and actions?
+Could they now wish that none of this ever happened?
 Brad Pitt and Angelina Jolie seemed so happy before.
 Was it all so easily ruined in one day?
 Fans look to Brad Pitt and Angelina Jolie as role models.
 Now, what are they to think?
 Is this a terrible example of marital commitment?

 Marilyn Manson vouched for Johnny Depp against Amber Heard’s allegations and is quoted in Music Times.